About Cipi

 fails silently otherwise.
 See Email Notifications for setup.

-Cipi has no web interface.
-There is no attack surface from an admin panel.
-All management happens
+A default Cipi install has no web interface — no attack surface from an admin panel, and all

-over SSH as the cipi user using the cipi CLI.
+management happens over SSH as the cipi user using the cipi CLI.
+The

 Nginx default virtual host